 4. Tougher penalties: New aggravating factors will be introduced to further penalise domestic violence offences.

-On top of this the Queensland’s Women’s Safety and Justice Taskforce released a second report in 2022 titled Hear her voice – Report two – Women and girls’ experiences across the criminal justice system, that is split into two volumes: volume one and volume two
+On top of this Queensland’s Women’s Safety and Justice Taskforce released a second report in 2022 titled Hear Her Voice – Report Two – Women and girls’ experiences across the criminal justice system, which is split into two volumes: volume one and volume two

 Hear her voice – Report two